 For experienced trainees, it can be difficult to progress certain movements without adding external resistance.
 And certain muscle groups are very challenging to train with only bodyweight.
-The main group that comes to my mind is the muscles of the back (rhomboids, lats, etc.).
-If you don't have a pull-up bar (or are unable to perform unassisted pull-ups yet), there are very few ways to train the back muscles.
-This innovative floor slide exercise from Meghan Callaway is an example.
+The main group that comes to mind is the muscles of the back (rhomboids, lats, etc.).
+If you don't have a pull-up bar, or are not yet able to perform unassisted pull-ups, there are very few ways to train the back muscles.
+(This innovative floor slide exercise from Meghan Callaway is an example.)

 So, if you're gonna work out at home and bodyweight-only workouts aren't ideal, what do I suggest?